Elvis Smylie: 2024: Breakout year

+2026

+Smylie joined the 2026 LIV Golf League, and won his debut event in Riyadh on 8 February 2026 ahead of Spaniard Jon Rahm, after shooting an 8-under-par final round of 64 in the 72 hole event.

 Personal life

 He is the son of former professional tennis players Liz and Peter Smylie.
 He was named after Elvis Presley.
 Family friends include Ian Baker-Finch and Wayne Grady.
 He is a member of Southport Golf Club in Australia.
 He has spent time staying with Cameron Smith, who has been described as a mentor to him.